McGuire Nuclear Station

-The McGuire Nuclear Station is a nuclear power plant located about 17 mi northwest of Charlotte, North Carolina, on the state's largest lake, Lake Norman.
-It is a 32500 acre lake created in 1963 by Duke Power for the Cowans Ford Hydroelectric Station.
-The McGuire units use the lake's water for cooling.
+The McGuire Nuclear Station is a nuclear power plant located about 17 mi northwest of Charlotte, North Carolina.
+The plant began construction in 1971, with the two reactors beginning operation in 1981 and 1984.
+Water from nearby Lake Norman is used to cool the condensers.

-This plant has two Westinghouse pressurized water reactors.
-It has a capability to produce 2,250 megawatts of net power, with a net generation of 17,514 GW·h in 2005.
-This represents 44% of the total nuclear power generation for the state of North Carolina.
+The plant has two Westinghouse pressurized water reactors and can produce 2,250 megawatts of net power.
+The plant achieved a net generation of 17,514 GW·h in 2005, representing 44% of the total nuclear power generation for the state of North Carolina.

 Ownership

 McGuire Nuclear Station is operated by Duke Power Company and owned by the Duke Energy Corporation.
 It is named for William McGuire, who served as president of Duke Power from 1959 to 1971.

 License

 The original operating licenses' dates of expiration were 2021-06-12 for Unit 1 and 2023-03-03 for Unit 2.

 In 2003, the Nuclear Regulatory Commission (NRC) renewed the licenses for both reactors for an additional twenty years.